Our recruitment campaign has currently been paused. We are however continuing to encourage applications to support one of our on call locations.

 Once you apply online via our recruitment hub and complete the required information, you will be sent to the online assessment, which is provided by Arctic Shores.

-Surrey Fire & Rescue Service (SFRS) have worked with the experts at Arctic Shores to identify what great looks like as a firefighter.
+Surrey Fire and Rescue Service (SFRS) have worked with the experts at Arctic Shores to identify what great looks like as a firefighter.
 This means that each candidate can be compared to the behaviours that are crucial for high performance, in a way that is fair and objective, so that potential can be predicted consistently and accurately.

 The Arctic Shores assessment focuses on behaviours and values rather than literacy and numeracy skills.
 The behaviour based assessment (BBA) uses a series of tasks which test against the services expected behaviours and has been proven to not adversely impact on underrepresented groups.
 It also supports those candidates who have neurodiverse conditions which can include Dyspraxia, Dyslexia, Attention Deficit Hyperactivity Disorder, Dyscalculia, Autistic Spectrum, Tourette Syndrome, amongst others.
 This will aid recruitment from underrepresented groups, and support SFRS to be more representative of the community we serve.